Nevada Blast-Resistant Buildings

 BRB Fact of the Day: What is the difference between blast-proof and blast-resistant?

-You may have seen the term blast-proof, but it is not one that we use.
-Instead, we use blast-resistant.
-Explosions are powerful forces; no structure can be blast-proof.
+The term "blast-proof" is used occasionally, but it is not correct.
+Instead, we use "blast-resistant."
+Explosions are powerful forces; no structure is completely blast-proof.